JPI-Healthcare-Solutions-Docs-Projects/JPITips/README.md

 1.0.1A = Bug child Update

 I am about 50% complete with the project before Production Deployment.
-All that are left are smaller tasks that will take no more than 2-3 days to complete.

 - [x] Designing the application solution
 - [x] Designing Styling